highbyte/dotnet-6502/docs/systems/c64/libraries.md

 matching, checked as the raster enters a line (a cycle later for line 0) and in the cycle after a `$D011` or `$D012` write: writing the current line's number raises it at once, while a program that moves the compare value to the next line in every line's last cycle keeps it matched and gets no further interrupt.
+The light pen input, CIA 1's port B bit 4, latches the beam position on a negative edge: `$D013` the X coordinate at the end of that cycle halved, `$D014` the raster line, once per frame, with the light pen interrupt; programs pull it low to learn the cycle they are on.
 The SID does the same through its audio provider (see below).
 The rasterizer applies a write to the border or background colour registers (`$D020`-`$D024`) from the cycle after the write lands, so a colour change in the middle of a line splits that line at the write's pixel position, as on hardware; the VIC-II reports each register write with its frame cycle for this.